xaved88/bottled_ai/rs/calculator/dev_and_status_notes.md

 - X cards
 - self damage shouldn't break plate armor, need to apply the attack types correctly for inflicting damage
 - Flight + vulnerable rounding may be off
+- Flex -> dunno about the strength down at the end of the turn, could be "flex" or "generic strength up power"
+- Rampage -> it doesn't increase the card damage that turn if you were to draw with headbutt or something.